hansemannn/titanium-rounded-tab-group/README.md

 ## Example

 None needed!
 Just include the module in your tiapp.xml and it will do the rest.
 No `import`/`require` needed.
+If you still want one, see the `example/app.js`!

 ## Author